koudelka/honeydew/README.md

 Honeydew (["Honey, do!"](http://en.wiktionary.org/wiki/honey_do_list)) is a pluggable job queue + worker pool for Elixir.

-- Workers are permanent and hold immutable state (a network connection, for example).
+- Workers are permanent and hold immutable state (a database connection, for example).
 - Workers are issued only one job at a time, a job is only ever removed from the queue when it succeeds.
 - Queues can exist locally, on another node in the cluster, or on a remote queue server (rabbitmq, etc...).
+- If a worker crashes while processing a job, the job is recovered and a "failure mode" (abandon, requeue, etc) is executed.
+- Can optionally heal your cluster after a disconnect or downed node.
 - Jobs are enqueued using `async/3` and you can receive replies with `yield/2`, somewhat like [Task](http://elixir-lang.org/docs/stable/elixir/Task.html).
-- If a worker crashes while processing a job, the job is recovered and a "failure mode" (abandon, requeue, etc) is executed.
 - Queues, workers, dispatch strategies and failure modes are all plugable with user modules.

 Honeydew attempts to provide "at least once" job execution, it's possible that circumstances could conspire to execute a job, and prevent Honeydew from reporting that success back to the queue.
 I encourage you to write your jobs idempotently.